Burger Menu: Definition, issues and explanations

 The term "burger" refers to the shape of the icon, which resembles a small sandwich with three layers.

-How does the Burger Menu work in practice?
+How does the Burger Menu work?

 What are the advantages and disadvantages of the Burger Menu?